Vermont electricity department finds malware linked to Russian hackers

 A Vermont electricity provider said it found malware linked to an alleged Russian campaign to hack political entities in a laptop, after U.S. utilities were warned about the "Grizzly Steppe" affiliated code by the federal government.

-The laptop is not connected to the Burlington Electric Department's electricity grid systems, the municipal utility said in a statement.
-Grizzly Steppe is the name given to the Russian hacking campaign by the U.S. Department of Homeland Security.
+The infected laptop is not connected to the Burlington Electric Department's electricity grid systems, the municipal utility said in a statement.

 "We took immediate action to isolate the laptop and alerted federal officials of this finding," the statement said.
 "Our team is working with federal officials to trace this malware and prevent any other attempts to infiltrate utility systems."